 - Water temperature for wash and rinse cycles

+Small, Medium, Large, or Super Large: What do they mean?
 Before you try to guess, read your washer manual.
-You'll find very clear help in making choices about load size.
-The most accurate method of determining load size is by weight in relation to your washer capacity.
-But there are a general rules of thumb about which setting to use based on the level of the clothes.
+You'll find information to help you make choices about load size.
+The most accurate method of determining load size is by weight in relation to the washer tub capacity.
+There are general rules about which setting to use based on the level of clothes in the drum.

-- Over one-half full - large setting
+- Large Load: Over one-half full

-- At full capacity - super large setting
+- Super Large Load: At full capacity

-That is no longer true because many of today's fabrics actually can be damaged by hot water.
-Follow these new rules:
+The old rule was to use hot water for the best results.
+That is no longer true because many of today's fabrics can be damaged by hot water.
+Follow these tips:

 - Warm Water: Best for synthetic, permanent press fabrics.
 Warm water should be chosen for any colored garments that are heavily soiled with oil or stains.